remzmike/remzmike.github.io/texts/2019-07-30-how-i-program/2019-07-30-how-i-program.md

 I wrote [Telix SALT](https://en.wikipedia.org/wiki/Telix) scripts, [RoboTalk](https://en.wikipedia.org/wiki/RoboWar) bots and feature patches for [DikuMUD](https://en.wikipedia.org/wiki/DikuMUD) in C.

-Then I learned this new thing called Java at school.
+Then I learned this new thing called Java.
 I loved it.
-OO made good sense to me.

-I saw OO as a formalization of similar techniques already being used in C.

-I also picked up three new languages to fill gaps where Java was not a good fit; Delphi, Python and Lua.
+I saw OO as syntax support for similar techniques already being used in C. I quickly learned I couldn't use Java for everything, so I picked up three new languages to fill in the gaps; Delphi, Python and Lua.

-This was around the turn of the century, so I was using Python 1.6 and Lua 4.

-Using these other languages I found I was able to be more naturally productive.
+Using these other languages I found I was able to be more naturally productive, and I felt they were giving me the freedom to learn more about programming fundamentals from different perspectives, not always the OO perspective.

-I realized an insistence on thinking from a 'pure' OO perspective was holding me back.

-So, I started looking for a better path, and that path led me to the old mollyrocket dev forums.

-There I found a group of people who were already well aware of the problem I was experiencing.

-Most of these people would become more and more well known for their programming ability.

 This is when I started re-learning how to program.